PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/PP-StructureV3.en.md

 </tr>
 <tr>
 <td><code>device</code></td>
 <td>The inference device for the pipeline.
-It supports specifying the specific GPU card number, such as "gpu:0", other hardware card numbers, such as "npu:0", or CPU, such as "cpu".</td>
+It supports specifying the specific GPU card number, such as "gpu:0", other hardware card numbers, such as "npu:0", or CPU, such as "cpu".
+Supports specifying multiple devices simultaneously for parallel inference.
+For details, please refer to <a href="../../instructions/parallel_inference.en.md#specifying-multiple-inference-devices">Pipeline Parallel Inference</a>.</td>
 <td><code>str</code></td>
 <td><code>gpu:0</code></td>
 </tr>